aarwitz/PortfolioOptimizer/README.md

-To start: Run main to start (i.e. enter main() into python command line).
+To run: make sure have Pandas and Numpy installed, then run main to start (i.e. enter main() into python command line).

-Make sure: Pandas and Numpy installed